Skip to Main Content

 • Use coping strategies like deep breathing and relaxation exercises.

-• Plan for entertainment during the scan, like listening to music or watching a movie.
+• Plan for entertainment during the scans or procedures, like listening to music or watching a movie.

 • Bring a comfort item like a stuffed animal or blanket.